s-broda/ComputationalFinance/README.md

 # ComputationalFinance
-Code for the MSc Finance course "Computational Finance" at U Amsterdam
+Material for the MSc Finance course "Computational Finance" at U Amsterdam.

+See the jupyter directory.